dragon-forge/Docs/docs/intro.md

 You should see HammerLib appear in your classpath.

 :::info
-Some features from these tutorials may not be available on 1.12.2, but a loto of them should be there.
+Some features from these tutorials may not be available on 1.12.2, but a lot of them should be there.
 :::